Eng-Hisham991/National_Park_Analysis/README.md

 ## Result:

-  - All our code is documented and explained in project1_group2_AA.ipynb
+  - All our code is documented and explained in project1_group2_AA.ipynb.
+  - PowerPoint presentation in Project 1_Group 2.pptx.

  Hisham (@Eng-Hisham991), Ann (@annmcnamara) and Abdullah (@Abdullah101298)